MUTED64/GeminiTranslate/README.md

 - Make sure you can access the Google API, otherwise you may need to use a proxy.
 - The API is limited to 60 times per minute, you can [apply for a higher limit here](https://ai.google.dev/docs/increase_quota), or set the maximum number of requests per second to 1 in the immersive translation custom options.
 - Prompt injection may exist in the translation result.
+- Gemini API is not allow to talk about OpenAI😑
+- Recommended to use the maximum number of requests per second in the custom options: 1, the maximum number of paragraphs per request: 20, to avoid exceeding the limit.